Giants bench Eli, name rookie Jones as starting QB

 The Giants play the Buccaneers (1-1) on Sunday in Tampa to kick off the Jones Era.

-Manning, 37, won two Super Bowls with the Giants and was the top overall pick in the 2004 NFL Draft.
+Manning, 38, won two Super Bowls with the Giants and was the top overall pick in the 2004 NFL Draft.
 The Giants acquired Manning from the Chargers on draft day for Philip Rivers.
+Of the last 245 games the Giants have played with Manning, including 12 in the playoffs, Manning has started 244 times.

-Shurmur planted the seed for a change at the position on Monday, when he said all positions were going to be reviewed.
+Shurmur planted the seed for a change on Monday, when he said all positions were going to be reviewed.

 The Giants lost at home to Buffalo on Sunday after dropping the opener to the Dallas Cowboys.

-Manning completed 56 of 89 passes for 556 yards, two touchdowns and two interceptions.
+Manning completed 56 of 89 passes for 556 yards, two touchdowns and two interceptions through two games.

-Jones was selected with the sixth overall pick in the first round of the 2019 NFL Draft.
+Jones, 22, was selected with the sixth overall pick in the first round of the 2019 NFL Draft.
 He sparkled in the preseason, setting up a potential in-season conflict with Manning.
 Jones was 29-for-34 passing for 416 yards with two touchdowns and no interceptions over four preseason games.

 “Ultimately, this is a move that I felt was best for this team at this time,” Shurmur said.
 “I have said it since I got here, I am very fond of Eli.
 His work ethic, his preparation, his football intelligence.
 All those attributes are as good as I have ever seen in a player.
 And Eli worked as hard as you could ask of anybody to get ready for this season.
 This move is more about Daniel moving forward than about Eli.”